How to determine the right solution for your space

-Today’s younger generations expect noise.
-We have grown used to open offices and noisy public spaces, however, it is taking its toll.
+Yet noise is taking its toll.
 Too much noise can lead to health issues, stress, insomnia and diabetes.
 That’s why effective noise control is a must.

 Nothing beats employing an acoustic engineer to help solve noise issues at a business.
 However, if you want to understand the basics, the noise control experts at Avenue Interior Systems have put together this brief overview of what to consider.

-The materials used in a classroom, public place, office or medical facility influence the acoustics.
-Large glass facades, hard floors and walls, bare tables and chairs reflect sound.
-Whereas soft materials such as seating upholstery, curtains or drapes, carpets and rugs produce a quieter atmosphere with a ‘muffled’ sound.
+The materials used in a classroom, public place, office or medical facility influence its acoustics.
+Large glass facades, hard floors and walls, and bare tables and chairs all reflect sound.
+By contrast, soft materials such as seating upholstery, curtains or drapes, carpets and rugs produce a quieter atmosphere with a ‘muffled’ sound.

-How much sound material can absorb is known as sound absorption coefficient, alpha (aw).
-If the materials sound absorption coefficient is 0, then it is reflective.
-If the sound absorption coefficient is 1, then the material is absorbing.
+How much sound material can absorb is known as its sound absorption coefficient, alpha (aw).
+If the material’s sound absorption coefficient is 0, then it is reflective.
+If the sound absorption coefficient is 1, then the material is absorptive.
 However, absorption is different at different sound frequencies.

 Diffusors randomly or accurately spread sound energy across an area.
 They do not absorb much energy.
 They work best in large open spaces where there is a distance between the diffusors and the listener.

-Sound attenuation is the ability of an object to resist sound transmission through it.
+Sound attenuation is an object’s ability to resist sound transmission through it.
 The higher the sound attenuation, the less noise will transmit.

-Every space is unique, and needs a different approach to acoustics.
-A highly reflective room with long reverberation times needs more absorption.
-A space that is ‘dead’ (too quiet) can use less absorption, and more diffusion.
+Every space is unique, which means every space needs a different approach to its acoustics.
+A highly reflective room with long reverberation times needs more absorption, while a space that is ‘dead’ (or too quiet) can use less absorption, and more diffusion.

-Avenue Interior Systems products focus on sound absorption.
-The solutions provided by Avenue require the correct placement to ensure that your space achieves the best noise control result.
+Avenue Interior Systems’ products focus on sound absorption, and require the correct placement to ensure that your space achieves the best noise control result.
 For example, you may need a combination of wall and ceiling panels.

-For more information about any products, please contact the team on 1300 827 177.
+For more information on any noise control products, call the Avenue team on 1300 827 177.